 Middle School Rowing

-Sammamish Rowing Association’s middle school program is for students in grades 6-8 who want to learn a new sport, have fun, and spend time outdoors.
+Sammamish Rowing Association’s middle school program is for middle school students who want to learn a new sport, have fun, and spend time outdoors.
 Participants learn rowing technique on the water with an emphasis on sculling (two-oar rowing).
 They also build physical fitness with land-based workouts that can include running, calisthenics, and fitness-related games and competitions.

 Requirements and resources